TigersUniverse/Nexport/README.md

 ## Support

-Nexport is written in C#, compiled to .Net Framework 4.8, however, any .Net Framework version (possibly even standard) should work fine.
+Nexport is written in C#, compiled to .Net Framework 4.8 and .NET 7

 ## How to use